bbrown683/X3-LLVM/README.md

 # X3-LLVM
-Attempt at making a programming language using Boost Spirit X3 and LLVM.
+An attempt at writing a programming language using Boost Spirit X3 and LLVM as a learning exercise.